 Decks in this tier can beat Tier 1 decks if the player can access its full potential, or are strong decks with a clear counter; in addition, these decks should win consistently against lower tiers.

-Decks that aren't strong enough to be tiered, but with enough potential to be much better with the adequate support cards.
-These kind of decks are always worth keeping an eye on.
+Decks here aren't strong or popular enough to be tiered, but have enough potential to be better with the adequate support cards.
+They may win against unsuspecting opponents and can make for interesting tournament options, but are otherwise worth just keeping an eye on.

 A Meta Snapshot is a comprehensive list of the decks which are played in a CCG.
 The decks are ordered by criteria, accounting for their power level through a tier (used by Team Aretuza & Team Nova), star or numerical system.
 If you would like to discuss our current Meta Snapshot, you can join our Discord server.